dapr/proposals/0011-R-multiple_reminders_actors_impl.md

 type PlacementService interface {
 	io.Closer

+	// Start connects placement service to register for membership.
 	Start(context.Context) error
+	// WaitUntilReady waits until placement service is ready.
 	WaitUntilReady(ctx context.Context) error
-	LookupActor(ctx context.Context, req LookupActorRequest) (LookupActorResponse, error)
+	// LookupActor resolves to actor service instance address LookupActor(ctx context.Context, req LookupActorRequest) (LookupActorResponse, error)
-	AddHostedActorType(actorType string, idleTimeout time.Duration) error
+	// AddHostedActorType registers an actor type by adding it to the list of known actor types (if it's not already registered) AddHostedActorType(actorType string, idleTimeout time.Duration) error
+	// ReportActorDeactivation is sent by Client to Service to report an actor that has been deactivated.
+	// This is useful when actors lifecycle information needs to be updated in Placement service.
 	ReportActorDeactivation(ctx context.Context, actorType, actorID string) error
+	// HaltActorFn sets the function to be called, when actor deactivation is triggered.
 	SetHaltActorFns(haltFn HaltActorFn, haltAllFn HaltAllActorsFn)
+	// SetOnAPILevelUpdate sets the function to be called when the API level is updated.
 	SetOnAPILevelUpdate(fn func(apiLevel uint32))

 	// PlacementHealthy returns true if the placement service is healthy.